 Dr. Jarrett was honored to study as a Fourjay Scholar at the Beck Institute.
 Dr. Jarrett is Diplomate, Founding Fellow, Certified Consultant, and Trainer within the Academy of Cognitive Therapy and is a member of the Association for Behavioral and Cognitive Therapies (ABCT).

-Dr. Jarrett is a graduate of the Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM) for Women Program.
-ELAM is the only in-depth national program dedicated to preparing senior women faculty at schools of medicine, dentistry, and public health for positions of institutional leadership.
+Dr. Jarrett is a graduate of the Hedwig van Ameringen Executive Leadership in Academic Medicine (ELAM) for Women Program, which is a fellowship dedicated to preparing senior women faculty for positions of institutional leadership at schools of medicine, dentistry, and public health.